Paguyuban Pasundan

 Paguyuban Pasundan (lit.
 'Sundanese Association' in Sundanese) is a Sundanese cultural organization that was founded on 20 July 1913, and is one of the oldest organizations in Indonesia that still operates.
 During its existence, the organization has been moving in the field of education, socio-cultural, politics, economy, youth and women empowerment.
+Thus, since 13 June 1919, it became political organisation/party, a member of the Association of Political Organisations of the Indonesian People.
 Paguyuban Pasundan works to preserve the Sundanese culture.
+There are also members of the Paguyuban Pasundan organisation who reside in the United States with other Indonesian diasporas.
+In this country, their community is centred in the capital city of Washington DC.